What Is My Piano Worth?

 M. Steinert & Sons will occasionally consign a good used piano and less frequently purchase a piano outright.
 We have been selling and servicing pianos for 160 years and are aware of the market for certain brands and models.

-If after reading this article you determine that your piano may have sufficient monetary value – complete our piano evaluation form and we’ll let you know our interest in purchasing within 7 days.
+If after reading this article you determine that your piano still has significant musical value – feel free to complete our piano evaluation form and we’ll let you know our interest in purchasing within 7 days.